South End, Charlotte: Charlotte Trolley

 The Historic Charlotte Trolley Museum is located in the neighborhood and is run by Charlotte Trolley, Inc., a non-profit organization.
 Originally, Charlotte offered electric streetcar service from May 20, 1891, to March 14, 1938.
 Later in the century, Charlotte Trolley, Inc. began buying up the old trolley cars which had come to a state of disrepair.

 Charlotte Trolley, Inc. began partnering with the Charlotte Area Transit System (CATS) to integrate the vintage trolley service with the rest of Charlotte-Mecklenburg's extensive transit network.
 Light rail tracks were constructed in 2003 that ran from Atherton Mill in South End to 9th Street uptown.
-Service was halted in the early 2005 when a new track system began construction for the Charlotte LYNX light rail system.
+Service was halted in the early 2005 when a new track system began construction for the LYNX Blue Line.
 Service resumed on April 20, 2008, but has since been discontinued.